Leading in the Rural Hill Country

 - Rebeca Gibson, Bandera County River Authority and Groundwater District Board Member and Mayor – City of Bandera

-Leading in the Rural Hill Country is a partnership program of the H. E. Butt Foundation and Hill Country Alliance.
+Leading in the Rural Hill Country is a partnership program of the Hill Country Alliance, Texas AgriLife Extension, and the Community Foundation of the Texas Hill Country.
 Please contact Cliff Kaplan, Program Director at Hill Country Alliance for additional questions, events, and ways to get involved.